nautobot/nautobot-app-ssot/docs/admin/upgrade.md

 ### Potential Apps Conflicts

 !!! warning
-    If upgrading from `1.x` version to `2.x` version of `nautobot-ssot` app, note that it now incorporates features previously provided by individual apps.
+    If upgrading from versions prior to 1.4 of the `nautobot-ssot` app, note that it now incorporates features previously provided by individual apps.

 Conflicting apps list: